nickw444/zmonvif-events/README.md

 This tool connects to an ONVIF camera and subscribes to these messages.
 When the motion state changes, it uses Motion's API to arm the selected camera.

-Recording triggered using special url, description in [Issue 563](https://github.com/ccrisan/motioneye/issues/563).
+Recording triggered using Motion`s Web Control action url.
 You need to enable [webcontrol options](https://motion-project.github.io/motion_config.html#OptDetail_Webcontrol) in Motion config.

 ## Install